Meet the 'nudgers'—pushing behavioral science to new levels

 Joe Zhao: Mesa, Ariz.

 Joe Zhao leads a team in Mesa that closely resembles the one Eberhardt manages just up the road in Scottsdale.
-He work with the City Nudge Team comes on top of other work on citywide performance and data management initiatives.
+His work with the City Nudge Team comes on top of other work on citywide performance and data management initiatives.

 Zhao comes from a performance management background, and worked previously in city halls in Kansas City, Mo., and Richmond, Va.
 The nudge team he leads in Mesa consists of at least one person from every major public service department.
 It’s 25 people in all who dedicate about two to three hours a month to behavioral insights.